Dimension Reduction via Sum-of-Squares and Improved Clustering Algorithms for Non-Spherical Mixtures: Introduction

-What happens if we restrict to mixture models where the minimum mixing weight, $w_{\min}$, is at least $1/\poly(k)$?
-Or all the components are centered?
-These are natural and well-studied settings in their own right and capture problems such as mixtures of linear regressions and subspace clustering (covariances with distinct range spaces)~\cite{MR4141784-Chen20,dk20smallcover}.
+What happens if we restrict ourselves to mixture models where the minimum mixing weight, $w_{\min}$, is at least $1/\poly(k)$?
+Or if all the components are centered?
+These are natural and well-studied settings in their own right, capturing problems such as mixtures of linear regressions and subspace clustering (covariances with distinct range spaces)~\cite{MR4141784-Chen20,dk20smallcover}.